lydell/n-ary-huffman/readme.md

 `options`:

 - sorted: `Boolean`.
 Defaults to `false`.
-In order to create the tree, `elements` needs to be sorted after the weights in ascending order.
+In order to create the tree, `elements` needs to be sorted after the weights in descending order.
 Enable this option if `elements` already is sorted this way, to skip sorting again.

 `new BranchPoint(elements, weight)`